shuichiro-endo/pinephone/README.md

 > [!NOTE]
 > You may not be able to login because of trouble. (e.g. apt upgrade)
 >
-> When starting up, login using gdm3 login manager. (select phosh from gear icon and login)
+> When starting up, login using gdm3. (select phosh from gear icon and login)
 >
 > You can use virtual keyboard of gdm3.
 ```